About

 School, sports, martial arts & the influence of a dozen mentors…

 Hi, I’m David.
-Becoming a speaker, educator, and facilitator was not natural to me.
+Becoming an educator and facilitator was not natural to me.

 While my upbringing was very disciplined, the shift into feeling energized and connected to a sense of purpose was anything but “easy.”